Take Action for Student Learning (TASL)

 - Develop an intervention to address an identified problem area for student learning

-TASL is open to Penn State faculty of any rank/status who are currently teaching or who have done so recently.
+TASL is open to Penn State faculty or staff of any rank/status who are currently teaching or who have done so recently.
 Those with no previous teaching experience should take the Instructional Foundations Series.

 There is no required textbook.
 Brief, weekly readings will be provided in Canvas instead.

-Successful applicants will be notified via email no later than May 24.
+Successful applicants will be notified by 5:00 p.m. on May 14.